intelligent-agent/redeem/README.md

 -   Software written in Python for maintainability and hackability

 Blog: http://hipstercircuits.com

-TODO for PCB_Rev_A3:
-- All components on one side
-- Add fiducials
-- Add square pads on pin 1 for TH connectors.
-Maybe:
-- Add connector for temperature sensing via Dallas 1-wire (for cold end)
-- Add some kind of speaker support :)
-- Add support for LEDs
-- LED to show when the hot-bed is warm.

 TODO for software:
 - Optimize the merging of timings from the different steppers.